regan-sarwas/npmap.js/README.md

 - New additions that don't break backward compatibility bumps the minor (and resets the patch to zero)
 - Bug fixes and miscellaneous changes bumps the patch

+2.0.0 is the first official NPMap.js version.
+All versions < 2.0.0 are part of the original [NPMap JavaScript library](https://github.com/nationalparkservice/npmap), which has now been deprecated.

 ## Changelog

 - [v2.0.0](https://github.com/nationalparkservice/npmap.js/issues?milestone=1&page=1&state=closed): Under Development